Citizens want access to Wi-Fi any time, any place 24×7

 Without wireless infrastructure, a city simply cannot become a “smart city.”
 In fact, it is hard to find a smart city initiative that does not involve wireless access.
 However, Wi-Fi access is not possible in all parts of the country.
 Relief is on the way as a new technology known as “super Wi-Fi” is being deployed to address coverage problems.
 Super Wi-Fi is similar to regular Wi-Fi but it uses low-powered television channels that can cover greater distances than other wireless solutions.

-The Port of Los Angeles has issued a request for information (RFI) in an effort to become a “smart port.”
+The American businesses are investing $35 billion every year in wireless infrastructure and yet, we still want more.
+(RFI) in an effort to become a “smart port.”
 The RFI seeks input regarding wireless network offerings and Internet of Things (IoT) solutions.
 Port officials hope to use the input received to design a solicitation for a solution.

 In Shawnee County, Kan., officials approved a half-cent, countywide sales tax to pay for consultants who will help the county find ways to meet its broadband needs.
 Accessing the Internet has almost become what citizens refer to as an obligation that government officials must provide.
 That expectation will only increase in the near future and public officials are finding it extremely difficult to satisfy the expectations in some parts of the U.S.